kdave/btrfs-progs/Documentation/ch-zoned-intro.rst

 the super block on a hypothetical device of that zone size.
 This is wasteful but required to guarantee crash safety.

+Zone reclaim, garbage collection
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+As the zones are append-only, overwriting data or COW changes in metadata make parts of the zones used but not connected to the filesystem structures.
+This makes the space unusable and grows over time.
+Once the ratio hits a (configurable) threshold a background reclaim process is started and relocates the remaining blocks in use to a new zone.
+The old one is reset and can be used again.

+This process may take some time depending on other background work or amount of new data written.
+It is possible to hit an intermittent ENOSPC.
+Some devices also limit number of active zones.

 Devices
 ^^^^^^^